KamiDrakin/ypee/README.md

 # ypee
-Experimenting with GLFW and learning Nim by means of a little game.
+Experimenting with OpenGL and learning Nim by means of a little game.